1. Q: Is an employer required to make minimum Health Care Expenditures for all of its employees?

 Employees who voluntarily waive their right to have their employers make Health Care Expenditures for their benefit.

-Employees who are covered by Medicare or TRICARE (the health care program serving Uniformed Service members, retirees and their families).
+Employees who are eligible for Medicare or TRICARE (the health care program serving Uniformed Service members, retirees and their families).
 In order to claim these exemptions, an employer must be able to document employee eligibility.

 Employees who are employed by a non-profit corporation for up to one year as trainees in a bona fide training program consistent with federal law.